pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONbiosketches/readme.md

 <td>
 <details>
 <summary><b>NOTANONbiosketches</b> (description)</summary>
-<b>NOTANONbiosketches</b> is a file containing a short (1-page) CV for each team member who is indicated as needing to have a biosketch on the PERSONNEL & FTE page.
+<b>NOTANONbiosketches</b> is NOT a table, but rather a tex file containing a short (1-page) CV for each team member who is indicated as needing to have a biosketch on the PERSONNEL & FTE page.
 If the box is checked under "bio sketch?" column for a person, then that person's bio sketch will be generated and included as part of this file.
 All biosketches are formatted to have a consistant appearance.
 The information for this file is extracted from each person's individual WorPT biosketch google sheet.
 Checked boxes in that sheet indicate what publications and awards to mention, etc., customizing for this particular proposal.
 The NOTANONbiosketches WorPT file can serve as the "bio sketches" section of your proposal.<br>
 NOTE: Biosketch files should be kept up-to-date so that the information that is extracted for both the current/pending and bio-sketch sections of a proposal have valid and current information.
 </details>